dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab6/LabInstructions.md

 **Task 2: Create your table**

-1-Write an SQL statement that contains the CREATE TABLE command followed by the name of the table.
+1- Write an SQL statement that contains the CREATE TABLE command followed by the name of the table.
 Players is a suitable name in this case.
-2-Open parenthesis to define the tables columns:
+2- Open parenthesis to define the tables columns:
  * Player ID
  * Player name
  * Player age
-3-Assign each column a suitable data type.
+3- Assign each column a suitable data type.
 In this case, you can choose the following suitable data types:
  * player ID: INT
  * player name: VARCHAR(50)
  * player age: INT
-4-Once all the required columns have been defined, add a closing parenthesis and a semi-colon at the end of the SQL statement as follows:
+4- Once all the required columns have been defined, add a closing parenthesis and a semi-colon at the end of the SQL statement as follows:

 ```SQL